If Greece wants to run the risk of being kicked out of the euro, it should keep doing what it’s doing.

-Justice minister Nikos Paraskevopoulos announced on Wednesday morning he was “ready to approve” a 2000 supreme court ruling that allows for the confiscation of German assets in Greece as compensation for Nazi atrocities during World War II.
+Justice minister Nikos Paraskevopoulos announced on Wednesday morning he was “ready to approve” a 2000 supreme court ruling that allows for the confiscation of German assets in Greece as compensation for crimes committed during World War II.

-Tsipras has made no similar demands for reparations from his Italian counterpart, Matteo Renzi, who last month promised him the “strongest possible support” in debt negotiations.
+Tsipras has made no demands of his Italian counterpart, Matteo Renzi, who last month promised him the “strongest possible support” in debt negotiations.

-Tsipras came to power in late January when his far-left Syriza party won the election on promises to roll back spending cuts as well as liberal economic reforms Greece has enacted since 2010 under a €240 billion bailout from other European Union countries and the International Monetary Fund.
+Tsipras came to power in late January, when his far-left Syriza party won the election on a promise to roll back spending cuts and liberal economic reforms Greece has enacted under a €240 billion bailout program from the European Union and the International Monetary Fund.

 Greece’s creditors have rejected most of Tsipras’ demands and his government seems to be resorting to extortion.

-Kammenos added that if Islamic State terrorists happened to be among those immigrants, the rest of Europe would have only itself to blame.
+Kammenos added that if Islamic State terrorists happened to be among those migrants, the rest of Europe would have itself to blame.

 The comment outraged the Germans.
-A prominent ruling party lawmaker suggested that Greece should be forced out of passport-free Schengen Area if Kammenos persisted in his threats.
+A prominent ruling party lawmaker suggested that Greece should be forced out of passport-free Schengen Area.

 Meanwhile, Greece is dragging its feet on the reforms it promised to enact last month in exchange for a four-month extension of its bailout.

-The Netherlands’ Jeroen Dijsselbloem, who chairs meetings of eurozone finance ministers, told RTL television on Tuesday that Greece would not receive any more disbursements unless it actually made some policy changes, rather than talking about them.
-“Just receiving the money without any action — it’s not going to happen,” he said.
+The Netherlands’ Jeroen Dijsselbloem, who chairs the regular meetings of eurozone finance ministers, told RTL television on Tuesday that Greece would not receive any more disbursements unless it makes progress: